Skip to main content

 What are the billing codes for CCM?

-CCM requires an initiating visit with the billing provider.
-This visit includes most standard face-to-face Evaluation and Management (E/M) visit codes, Annual Wellness Visit (AWV), or Initial Preventive Physical Exam (IPPE).
+CCM requires an initiating visit with the billing practitioner.
+This visit includes most standard face-to-face Evaluation and Management (E/M) visit codes, AWV, or IPPE.
 The initiating visit is only required for new patients or patients not seen by the provider in the previous year.
 HCPCS Code G0506 is an add-on code to the CCM initiating visit that describes the work of the billing practitioner in a comprehensive assessment and care planning to patients outside of the usual effort described by the initiating visit code.

 Once the initiating visit is complete, and the patient has consented to CCM, the applicable CPT codes (99437, 99439, 99487, 99489, 99490, and 99491) can be billed for each month of service (see the Physician Fee Schedule Search for the value of each code).

 CCM requires cost sharing by the patient.
 Patients are responsible for the usual Medicare Part B cost sharing of 20% (after the deductible is met) if they do not have a Medigap or other supplemental insurance plan that will cover 100% of Part B cost sharing.
-Most Medicare-Medicaid dual eligible beneficiaries are exempt from cost sharing.
-Contact your state Medicaid office for coverage information on deductibles/coinsurance for Medicare services for dual eligible beneficiaries.
+Most Medicare-Medicaid dual eligible patients are exempt from cost sharing.
+Contact your state Medicaid office for coverage information on deductibles/coinsurance for Medicare services for dually eligible patients.

 How is CCM documented in an electronic health record (EHR)?